civican/legisinfo/42-1/bills/C-77/bill_text.md

 ### Section 70

-A **court martial does** not **have jurisdiction to** try any person charged with any of the following offences committed in Canada:
+A court martial does not have jurisdiction to try any person charged with any of the following offences committed in Canada:

-> **Explanatory Note**:
-> Relevant portion of section 70:
-> *Existing Text*:
-> > A service tribunal shall not try any person charged with any of the following offences committed in Canada:

 ### Section 7